Blondazz/KeyOverlay/README.md

 based on a similar app by an unknown author (if you are the author dm me so I can credit you)

+# Linux

+## Setup

+1. Unzip `KeyOverlay-ubuntu-latest.zip` into a folder.
+2. cd into the folder unzipped folder
+3. make `KeyOverlay` executable using `chmod`
+4. run `KeyOverlay` in terminal (`KeyOverlay`)

+## Note

+If you get an error similar to `System.DllNotFoundException: Unable to load shared library 'csfml-system'`, install the packages that you are missing using your distribution's package manager.
+Any issues created related to this issue will be automatically closed.